Are You Aging With Grace

 To embrace my gray and my age, I colored all of my hair gray.
 It lasted about two weeks and washed out.
 I tried again.
 And again.
 Same results.
 Come to find out, my hair was not embracing the “going gray” scenario as much as I wanted it to.
 Maybe my older self wanted the Three Stooges look, yet my younger, more hip self, did not!
 I finally colored it a more natural shade with lots of red highlights.
 Seemed like a fair compromise.

-As for the Bermuda shorts, I am only 5’3”, therefore, they looked like high water pants on me.
+As for the Bermuda shorts, I am only 5’3”, therefore, they looked like high-water pants on me.
 While floral shirts are beautiful on others, when I wear them, I feel frumpy.
 Combine that with the weird gray hair, minus the vacuum, I looked like Mrs. Doubtfire.

 It was awful.
 Even my husband looked at me like he was seeing his grandmother.
 Not exactly romantic.
 To boot, I am from central New Hampshire, so the Florida Key prints weren’t actually in style anyway.
 Nope!
 Hard pass on the wardrobe switch.

 Back to the shoes.
-It seems like as we age, the expectations is we walk more.
+It seems like as we age, the expectation is we walk more.
 Not sure when that assumption started.
-Well, I decided I would switch into “more comfortable” shoes.
+Well, I decided I would switch to “more comfortable” shoes.
 Surely that was a wise decision.
 Again.
 Nope!
 The shoes were the final straw.
 Although they were very comfortable and good for my feet, whenever I looked at them, I cringed.
 I had now become Herman Munster.
 This can’t be aging with grace.
 Back to the slides for me.

 So, the hair, the clothes, and the shoes were valiant efforts though none of them worked for me.